lyokhatankist/ExM-apaTche/assets/change_list_eng.md

 ■ Changed the weather on Mission 8 "The Big Hunt".
 The weather on this level is no longer randomized.

+■ Fixed the dynamic objects destruction effects in Mission 8 "The Big Hunt".

 ## | Cutscenes |
 ■ Changed General's model to a previously unused model from the game files, made specifically for this character by the original devs.